adpushup/ApMobileSDKDemo/InstreamAdExampleWithApExoPlayer/README.md

 - **Switch Player View**

-    When you want to change player view from one screen to another without interrupting the video, You may use `apExoPlayer.switchPlayer()` method.
+    When you want to change player view from one screen to another without interrupting the video, You may use `apPlayer.switchPlayer()` method.

     *Kotlin Example:*

     ```kotlin
     // secondStyledPlayerView is your the new Player View.
-    apExoPlayer?.switchPlayer(secondStyledPlayerView)
+    apPlayer?.switchPlayer(secondStyledPlayerView)
     ```

     *JAVA Example:*

     ```java
     // secondStyledPlayerView is your the new Player View.
-    apExoPlayer.switchPlayer(secondStyledPlayerView);
+    apPlayer.switchPlayer(secondStyledPlayerView);
     ```

 - **Switch back to Original Player**

-    When you switched your player using `switchPlayer` method and want to switch back to original player, You can use `apExoPlayer.placeOriginalPlayer()` method.
+    When you switched your player using `switchPlayer` method and want to switch back to original player, You can use `apPlayer.placeOriginalPlayer()` method.

     *Kotlin Example:*

     ```kotlin
-    apExoPlayer?.placeOriginalPlayer()
+    apPlayer?.placeOriginalPlayer()
     ```

     *JAVA Example:*

     ```java
-    apExoPlayer.placeOriginalPlayer();
+    apPlayer.placeOriginalPlayer();
     ```